article

 • Use the official SY0-701 objectives as the syllabus and the domain weights as your study budget.

-• Security+ is open registration in RoleMath's seed, but CompTIA recommends Network+ and about two years of security or systems-administration experience.
+• Security+ has open registration, but CompTIA recommends Network+ and about two years of security or systems-administration experience.

 • Turn each major topic into a role-style artifact: alert triage, access review, risk note, control explanation, or log interpretation.